 Truck owners have a number of options when it comes to auto insurance.
-However, every auto insurer has benefits and shortcomings.
+However, every auto insurance company has benefits and shortcomings.
 Based on coverage options, discounts and customer service ratings, pickup truck drivers might want to consider Erie, Amica and USAA (if eligible) as some of the best auto insurers for pickup truck drivers, according to Bankrate’s assessment.

 - Erie: Erie is a regional insurance company providing competitive rates for many pickup truck owners.
-Auto policies can include pet coverage, locksmith reimbursement, auto glass repair coverage, accident forgiveness and much more.
+Auto endorsements include pet coverage, locksmith reimbursement, auto glass repair coverage, accident forgiveness and much more.
 Although Erie is only available in 12 states, those who do have access to their policies can take advantage of a rate lock guarantee and a variety of discounts to help you earn a lower rate.

 - Amica: Amica consistently earns top ratings for customer satisfaction with J.D.
 Power and earns an A+ (Superior) rating for financial strength with A.M.
 Best.
 The company sells a variety of policy add-ons, like accident forgiveness, full glass coverage and gap insurance for more protection.
 Amica is not always the least expensive option, but there are also a number of unique discounts, including several aimed at younger drivers.
 You can get a quote online through Amica’s website or contact the insurer over the phone to see what your personalized policy or policies will cost.

 Cheapest car insurance companies for pickup trucks

 Finding the cheapest car insurance for your truck will likely require some shopping around.
 Your insurance rates are based on dozens of personal rating factors, including your location, claims history, driving record and, in most states, your age, gender and credit history.

 These are some ways you might save when you are looking for the cheapest truck insurance: